tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 Indeed will send you a daily job alert whenever there are new jobs in that area.
 Over a period of time, you can consistently see how many new tech writing jobs are popping up in a city.
 I did this when I was initially considering where to live, and without question, there were about 3-4 times more technical writing jobs appearing in San Jose than Portland, and a 2-3 times more than in Seattle.

 In this case, I didn't run comparisons for more cities, nor did I add "API" into the job title.
-I'm willing to bet that API technical writing jobs will always be a fraction of normal technical writing jobs (maybe 15%?).
+I'm willing to bet that API technical writing jobs will always be a fraction of normal technical writing jobs (maybe 15%?) and always tied to companies with high densities of engineers.

-## Conclusion

 Much more could be written about where to live for API tech jobs.
 Overall, if you want to find a job in API documentation, target these popular areas &mdash; California, New York, Texas, D.C.
 Washington State, Massachusetts, Virginia, Georgia, and Illinois.
 On the other hand, if you want to start a farm or ranch, move to Wyoming.